appurist/vscode-json-flattener/README.md

 ## Release Notes

+### 1.0.2

+- Moved the logo to the end to avoid double logo at start in marketplace.
+- Updated the readme to show this.

 ### 1.0.1

-Fixed the publishing category to be "Formatters", and added the logo.
+- Fixed the publishing category to be "Formatters", and added the logo.

 ### 1.0.0

-Initial release of this JSON Flattener.
+- Initial release of this JSON Flattener.

 ![Demo image](images/logo.png)